How to integrate SAS Flex with Google Docs

 Connect Google Docs to the SAS Google Docs App

-4. In the pop-up, you'll need to first select the account you wish to connect.
-Then, you'll need to click Allow on the next window.
+In the pop-up, you'll need to first select the account you wish to connect.
+Then, you'll need to check off the applicable check boxes and click

 Configure Google Docs